-Will work-based learning be used to meet the minimum hour requirements for to all students.
-Students spend part of the scheduled time, either on a daily basis or in a block-time configuration, on-site in related classroom instruction and part of the scheduled-time off-site in a
+The work-based learning component must be an integral part of the automotive program and available to all students.
+Students spend part of the scheduled time, either on a daily basis or in a block-time configuration, on-site in related classroom instruction and part of the scheduled-time off-site in a related and structured work environment.